 Nutritional yeast is made from, Saccharomyces Cerevisiae, a yeast used in winemaking, baking, and brewing since ancient times.
 It is grown on molasses and then harvested, washed, and dried with heat to deactivate it.

-Braggs Nutritional Yeast is the one I usually purchase but if I know I’m using a lot for a few recipes, I’ll purchase a larger container from my local natural foods store.
-Some stores like Whole Foods might even have some in the bulk section.
+Braggs Nutritional Yeast is the one I usually purchase but if I know I’m using a lot for a few recipes, I’ll purchase a larger container from my local natural foods store or on Amazon.